EricFeng20001120/Aritificial-Intelligence-Labs/README.md

 # Intro-to-AI
-Collection of assignments for CSC384 (Intro to Aritifical Intelligence) course at University of Toronto for Fall 2022
+Collection of assignments for CSC384 (Aritifical Intelligence) course at University of Toronto for Fall 2022

 A1: Solving Hua Rong Dao (Klotski) using Manhattan heuristic search